greenboxal/doggohub/doc/development/adding_database_indexes.md

   scans instead of index scans.

-In other words, this data is only reliable for a frequently used database with plenty of data and with as many GitLab features enabled (and being used) as possible.
+In other words, this data is only reliable for a frequently used database with plenty of data and with as many DoggoHub features enabled (and being used) as possible.